Spanish minister receives blood-stained knife amid election threats

 The police are trying to determine whether the red marks on the knife sent to the Tourism Minister are indeed blood.

-Meanwhile Spain’s far-right party Vox have expressed doubts about whether the threats are genuine, which has prompted fresh tension during the election campaign.
+Meanwhile Spain’s far-right party Vox had expressed doubts about whether the threats are genuine, which has prompted fresh tension during the election campaign.

+Diaz Ayuso is the current front-runner for the May 4 regional elections in Madrid.

 The Interior Ministry said they have agreed to reinforce protection measures for those politicians that have been threatened.